 Some inventory management systems offer discounts, thanks to partnerships with third-party shipping companies.
 This means you could stand to save a good bit of money.
 Different services have different discounts, so it’s worth shopping around to see which deals suit you best.

-You can also expect to be able to batch-perform shipping and fulfilment tasks.
-This could include mass-printing shipping labels or packing slips, marking orders as dispatched, and so on.
+You can also expect to be able to batch-perform shipping and fulfillment tasks.
+This could include mass-printing shipping labels or packing slips, marking a purchase order as dispatched, and so on.
 If you’re a smaller team dealing with large volumes of orders, this is going to be particularly useful, as these small repetitive tasks can add up to a lot of time.

 Inventory management software should provide you with better reporting.
 This is because they allow you access to information from all your sales channels in one place.
 So if you’re selling on multiple channels, you can view sales information without having to log into each one separately.

-Having a system that syncs all your channels at once also makes it easier to access up-to-date information.
+Having a system that syncs all your selling channel networks (marketplace) at once also makes it easier to access up-to-date information (e.g. accurate inventory levels).

 Some services are better than others in this respect, with some offering insights into your best-selling products and seasonal trends.
 This will allow you to make smarter choices when it comes to restocking or introducing new products to your customers.

-If you want even more detailed analytics, check out our guide on finding the Best Analytics Suite.
+If you want even more detailed analytics, check out our guide on finding the Best Analytics Suite for possible integration.

 Finally, you need to consider the customer service provided by your chosen service.
 If something does go wrong, being able to easily contact someone is going to be crucial.
 This is why we’ve made sure to look at the customer service reputation for each service we’ll be showing you today.